 Level One: An employee who has received a written warning concerning a behavioral or performance problem from his/her immediate supervisor and who wishes to grieve/appeal the same must do the following: (1) Contact the supervisor of his/her immediate supervisor within five (5) business days of the employee's receipt of the written warning to request a meeting.
 The higher level supervisor must listen to the employee's grievance/appeal in a fair and impartial manner.
 (2) Within five (5) business days of the meeting, the higher level supervisor must prepare a written statement of the meeting and outline the steps taken to resolve the matter.
-(3) A copy of the written statement must be mailed or personally delivered to the employee on the same day a copy is provided to Human Resources to be placed in the employee's file.
+(3) A copy of the written statement must be mailed or personally delivered to the employee's file.
 There is no further appeal to the Grievance Committee of a written warning.

 Likewise, an employee who is suspended and who wishes to grieve/appeal the same must do the following: (1) Contact the supervisor of his/her immediate supervisor within five (5) business days of the employee's suspension to request a meeting.
 The higher level supervisor must listen to the employee's grievance/appeal in a fair and impartial manner.
 (2) Within five (5) business days of the meeting, the higher level supervisor must prepare a written statement of the meeting.
-(3) A copy of the written statement must be mailed or personally delivered to the employee on the same day a copy is provided to Human Resources to be placed in the employee's file.
+(3) A copy of the written statement must be mailed or personally delivered to the employee's file.
 There is no further appeal to the Grievance Committee of a suspension.

-Level Two: An employee who is terminated and who wishes to grieve/appeal the same must do the following: (1) Within ten (10) business days of the date of mailing or personal delivery of the termination letter or notice, he/she must file a written request with the Human Resources Director to request a hearing before the Grievance Committee outlining the basis for challenging the termination decision.
+Level Two: An employee who is terminated and who wishes to grieve/appeal the same must do the following: (1) Within ten (10) business days of the date of mailing or personal delivery of the termination letter or notice, he/she must file a written request with the Human Resources Director to request a hearing before the Grievance Committee outlining the basis for challenging the facts of the termination decision.
+The employee shall give up the right to a hearing if he or she fails to submit a written outline.
 (2) Within twenty-one (21) business days of the filing of the request for hearing, the Grievance Committee must hold a hearing on the employee's complaint.
 (3) Within ten (10) business days of the hearing, the Grievance Committee must provide a written decision to the employee by mail or personal delivery recommending either that the employee be re-instated or upholding the termination.2 A copy of this decision will be kept in the employee's file.